Last Saturday I lost my mind.

 I’ll never know what happened the first few hours, as there was no one with me.
 Around 3 pm my son called about his taxes and I spoke to him for a few minutes before he had to interrupt the call.
 When he called back five minutes later I had no memory of him calling.
 “Dad,” he said, “you sound strange.
 Are you stoned?”
 I indignantly told him I wasn’t.
 “Perhaps you should call mom,” he suggested.

-I did not remember where my wife was, which did not seem especially strange to me.
-I checked my computer calendar, clicked on Today and saw Celia was in Boston.
-I couldn’t remember why she was there.
-I did not remember what day it was.
+I didn’t remember where my wife was, which did not seem especially strange to me.
+Checking my computer calendar, I clicked on Today and saw Celia was in Boston.
+I couldn’t remember why she was there or what day it was.
 I kept looking at the calendar to remind myself and promptly forgot.
 Somehow I called Celia and said, “My brain isn’t working properly.”
 She phoned our neighbors and, luckily, Jim was in and came to our house.
 Celia, trained as an occupational therapist and very worried that I had had a stroke, asked Jim to have me raise both hands and smile.
 I obeyed his request and had no problem.
-She called the local hospital and it was decided to have Jim bring me there while she drove home for two hours at high speed.
+She called the local hospital and they decided to have Jim bring me there while she drove home for two hours at high speed.

 I have no memory of driving with Jim to the hospital or of being admitted.